Register of Foreign-owned Water Entitlements

 What we’ve been asked to look at

-This inquiry will examine the effectiveness, costs and benefits of the Register of Foreign Ownership of Water Entitlements.
+This inquiry examined the effectiveness, costs and benefits of the Register of Foreign Ownership of Water Entitlements.
 The Register was established in 2017 to provide greater transparency on the level of foreign ownership of water entitlements in Australia.Read the Terms of Reference

 Issues paper release and initial submissions

 The Commission released an issues paper to guide people in preparing a submission.
 It set out some of the issues and questions the Commission has identified as relevant at the early stage of the inquiry.
-Participants should provide evidence to support their views, including data and specific examples where possible.
+Participants have provided evidence to support their views, including data and specific examples where possible.

 Initial submissions were due by 26 March 2021.